WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2017-10-12-scrum-part-1-welcome-agile-development.md

 author: Wolfgang Ofner
 categories: [Miscellaneous]
 tags: [Agile, Scrum]
+description: Scrum is a framework which describes an agile approach on a way to manage a project.
+It gives recommendations to teams on how to manage their work to achieve high team performance and support each other in the process.
 ---
 Scrum is a framework which describes an agile approach on how to manage a project.
 It gives recommendations to teams on how to manage their work to achieve high team performance and support each other in the process.